Videos

 No, breaches of academic integrity will not be documented on your student transcript.

-You can learn about referencing by completing the APA or MLA workshop in SALS ONLINE-Academic Writing, or you can register for a referencing workshop offered by SALS each semester.
+You can learn about referencing by completing a self-paced APA or MLA Citation module in SALS ONLINE-Academic Writing, or you can register for a synchronous referencing workshop offered by SALS.
 You can also speak with your professor about referencing requirements, access referencing guides from the library, or book an appointment with a Writing Specialist at SALS for more detailed instruction.

 You can appeal decisions made regarding academic integrity per Durham College’s Grade Appeals policy and procedure.